greim/ugly-adapter/readme.md

 fs.stat(...).then(...);
 ```

-If you don't want to promify the whole thing, you can declare a whitelist of items you want promified.
+The above promifies the entire `fs` module.
-If you don't declare any, it will just promify everything.
+If you only want to promify some methods, declare a whitelist.

 ```js
 var adapt = require('ugly-adapter')